Optimal Portfolio Using Factor Graphical Lasso

 \section{Introduction}

-Estimating the inverse covariance matrix, or \textit{precision} matrix, of excess stock returns is crucial for constructing weights of financial assets in the portfolio and estimating the out-of-sample Sharpe Ratio.
-In high-dimensional setting, when the number of assets, $p$, is greater than or equal to the sample size, $T$, using an estimator of \textit{covariance} matrix for obtaining portfolio weights leads to the Markowitz’ curse: a higher number of assets increases correlation between the investments, which calls for a more diversified portfolio, and yet unstable corner solutions for weights become more likely.
+Estimating the inverse covariance matrix, or \textit{precision} matrix, of excess stock returns is crucial for constructing weights of financial assets in a portfolio and estimating the out-of-sample Sharpe Ratio.
+In high-dimensional setting, when the number of assets, $p$, is greater than or equal to the sample size, $T$, using an estimator of \textit{covariance} matrix for obtaining portfolio weights leads to unstable investment allocations.
+This is known as the Markowitz’ curse: a higher number of assets increases correlation between the investments, which calls for a more diversified portfolio, and yet unstable corner solutions for weights become more likely.
 The reason behind this curse is the need to invert a high-dimensional covariance matrix to obtain the optimal weights from the quadratic optimization problem: when $p\geq T$, the condition number of the covariance matrix (i.e., the absolute value of the ratio between maximal and minimal eigenvalues of the covariance matrix) is high.
 Hence, the inverted covariance matrix yields an unstable estimator of the precision matrix.
-To circumvent this issue one can estimate precision matrix directly, rather than inverting covariance matrix.
+To circumvent this issue one can estimate precision matrix directly, rather than inverting an estimated covariance matrix.